CAROL Bike 2 Review and Discount Code

 - More seasoned athletes who need a compact, permanently-ready indoor trainer to fill gaps in what their outdoor workouts offer

-- A family or small club that want to share a high-quality, adjustable stationary bike with personalised logins & stats
+- A family or small club that wants to share a high-quality, adjustable stationary bike with personalised logins & stats

 Did I get fitter?